Table of Contents

-Atypical endometrial hyperplasia has a greater risk of progressing to cancer.
-If future pregnancy is not desired, then hysterectomy is definitive treatment.
+Endometrial hyperplasia with atypia has a greater risk of progressing to cancer.
+If future pregnancy is not desired, then hysterectomy is the best and definitive treatment.
 In postmenopausal women, bilateral salpingo-oophorectomy is recommended.

 If pregnancy is desired, then progestin therapy is used when surgery, even conservative, will not allow for pregnancy.
 Progestin can be given orally or released from an intramuscular injection or IUD.
 Common oral progestins are oral megestrol acetate and medroxyprogesterone.

 An intramuscular depot medroxyprogesterone (Depo-Provera) injection four times a year has shown to be effective.
 Again, IUDs such as Mirena can be used as well.

 If a patient continues with progestin therapy, a biopsy should be repeated every six to 12 months to monitor for progression.

 Outcomes are generally good, with regression averaging six to nine months.
 Current studies show a regression rate of 86% and a relapse rate of 23%–26%.

 When metastases are possible, chemotherapy drug cisplatin has been shown to be effective.